open-power/secvarctl/README.md

 		reset , generates a valid variable reset file, replaces <inputFormat>:<outputFormat>.
 			This file is just an auth file with an empty ESL.
 Required arguments are output file, signer crt/key pair and variable name.
 			No input file required.
+        -s <sigFile> raw signature file, replaces -k <privKey> argument when user does not have direct access to private key.
+User can use their signing framework to generate the signature externally.
+The file to be signed should be the output of 'secvarctl generate c:x ...' both commands should use the same -n <varName> and -t <timestamp> arguments

 	<inputFormat>: